conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

 There are other typical cases where you want to delete certain settings.
 Imagine that you are packaging a C library.
-When you build this library, there are settings like the compiler C++ standard (``self.settings.compiler.cppstd``) or the standard library used (``self.settings.compiler.libcxx``) that won't affect the resulting binary at all.
-Then it does not make sense that they affect to the package ID computation, so a typical pattern is to delete them in the ``configure()`` method:
+When you build this library, there are settings like the compiler C++ standard (``self.settings.compiler.cppstd``) or the standard library used (``self.settings.compiler.libcxx``) that won't affect the resulting binary, at all.
+Then it does not make sense that they affect the package ID computation, so a typical pattern is to delete them in the ``configure()`` method:

 .. code-block:: python